gvwilson/thirdbit/src/fiction/makers-return/index.md

 but that was where the similarities ended.
 Sindy had seen reptiles before, but Special Leaf had been the only one who actually lived in Rusty Bridge.
-His skin had a pebbled texture, more gray than green, and his tail was even thicker than her father's.
+The crocodile's skin had a pebbled texture, more gray than green, and his tail was even thicker than her father's.